This post may contain affiliate links.

 Photograph of healthy low fat scones on a white plate with a butter knife

-The biggest challenge with making scones lower in fat is finding a way to create scones that still have crispy edges and tender interiors.
-Fat and sugar work together to create those of those qualities, so it was a challenge, but here is how to do it!
+The biggest challenge of making scones with Greek yogurt is finding a way to create scones that still have crispy edges and tender interiors.
+Fat and sugar work together to create those of those qualities, so it was a challenge, but here’s how to do it!

 You still need fat!